AgenticScience/AgenticScience.github.io/README.md

-# From AI for Science to Agentic Science: A Survey on Autonomous Scientific Discovery
+# From AI for Science to Agentic Science 🤖️

-Maintained by 🌟 Yuejin Yang & Jiaqi Wei & Xiang Zhang 🌟
+Welcome to the Repo maintained by 🌟 Yuejin Yang & Jiaqi Wei & Xiang Zhang 🌟 ~

-This project provides a comprehensive review of Agentic Science, including Life Sciences, Chemistry, Materials Science, and Physics.
-Our goal is to summarize the latest advancements, highlight emerging trends, and inspire future research in automated, AI-driven scientific exploration.
+This repository highlights how AI is becoming a **creative partner**, accelerating and reshaping scientific discovery.

+Explore this **focused, detailed repository** to understand how autonomous agents are revolutionizing science!

+🔔🔔🔔 Please refer to [our paper](https://agenticscience.github.io/) for more detailed information ～

+## 👋 Introduction

+**Agentic Science** represents a groundbreaking shift where AI evolves from a tool to an **autonomous agent**, capable of **reasoning, planning, conducting experiments, and refining ideas** independently.
+This repository presents the **first comprehensive framework** for Agentic Science, focusing on:

+Five Key Abilities of Scientific Agents:
+1. **Planning and reasoning**
+2. **Tool use and integration**
+3. **Memory mechanism**
+4. **Collaboration with other agents**
+5. **Optimization and evolution**

+Four-Step Discovery Cycle:
+1. **Observation and hypothesis generation**
+2. **Experimental planning and execution**
+3. **Result analysis**
+4. **Evolution**

+We provide a **detailed review** of advancements across **life sciences, chemistry, materials science, and physics**, covering dozens of subfields and hundreds of studies.

 ![Main areas](./su.png)

----
+*Figure 1: Caption describing the main areas.*

 ## Part 0: Fully Autonomous Research Pipeline